hpc/charliecloud/doc/tutorial.rst

    $ ch-image list
    almalinux:8

-Images can come in lots of different formats. ch-run needs the format to be a directory or a SquashFS to run.
+Images can come in lots of different formats. :code:`ch-run` needs the format to be a directory or a SquashFS to run.
 For this example, we’ll use a SquashFS.

-We first need to convert the directory format of the image, stored in the storage directo-ry, into a SquashFS.
-We use the command ch-convert to do so.
+We first need to convert the directory format of the image, stored in the storage directory, into a SquashFS.
+We use the command :code:`ch-convert` to do so.
-The default storage di-rectory is /var/tmp/$USER.ch/img.
+The default storage directory is :code:`/var/tmp/$USER.ch/img`.

 Run a container::